hypervel/hypervel.org/docs/docs/container.md

 ## PSR-11

-Laravel Hyperf's service container implements the [PSR-11](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-11-container.md) interface.
-Therefore, you may type-hint the PSR-11 container interface to obtain an instance of the Laravel Hyperf container:
+Hypervel's service container implements the [PSR-11](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-11-container.md) interface.
+Therefore, you may type-hint the PSR-11 container interface to obtain an instance of the Hypervel container:

 ```php
 use App\Services\Transistor;